In the short time I have spent on Kaggle, I have realized ensembling (stacking models) is the best way to perform well.

 Hyper-Parameter tuning for the base models was done using Cross-Validation + Grid Search.
 Tuning the parameters of the combined model is where things get strenuous.

 There, I began to search for a better way to build ensembled models.
-I found a few frameworks to build better-ensembled models like Auto-sklearn, TPOT, Auto-Weka, machineJS, and H2O.ai AutoML.
+I found few frameworks to build better-ensembled models like Auto-sklearn, TPOT, Auto-Weka, machineJS and H2O.ai AutoML.

-H2O.ai is an open-source Machine Learning platform that gives you a good bunch of Machine Learning algorithms to build scalable prediction models.
+H2O.ai is an open source Machine Learning platform which gives you a good bunch of Machine Learning algorithms to build scalable prediction models.

-AutoML provides APIs in Python and R that come with H2O library.
+AutoML provides APIs in Python and R that comes with H2O library.

-I have decided to give it a try on H20 AutoML for the Zillow Zestimate problem.
+I have decided to give a try on H20 AutoML for Zillow Zestimate problem.
 I have used R for making the model for making the submission.

 That’s a good score considering that I haven’t even dealt with basic data preprocessing 🙂